All Commissions

 IOU

-Subject to triennial integrated resource plan (IRP) reviews and biennial rate reviews under the Virginia Clean Economy Act (VCEA).
-Recent SCC proceedings have scrutinized offshore wind cost overruns and the Coastal Virginia Offshore Wind (CVOW) project's levelized cost of energy against statutory benchmarks.
+Subject to Virginia's triennial integrated resource plan (IRP) review process and annual rate reviews under the Grid Transformation and Security Act.
+Faces ongoing SCC scrutiny over offshore wind cost overruns for the 2.6 GW Coastal Virginia Offshore Wind (CVOW) project and recurring ROE and rate base disputes.

 Appalachian Power Company (AEP Virginia)